 12. Do not blend advertising inside the content.
 Blending advertising like Adsense units inside your content might increase your click-through rate in the short term.
 Over the long run, however, this will reduce your readership base

 13. Avoid “intros”.
-Do not force the user to watch or read something before he can access to the real content.
+Do not force the user to watch or read something before he can access the real content.
 This is plain annoying, and he will stay only if what you have to offer is really unique.

 14. Unfriendly Screen Resolution.
 A good Web Development Company must develop websites that fit most screen sizes.